 Egg salad is the white linen sundress of salad: simple, classic, and vaguely elegant in a low-key, casual way.
-I am an egg salad true believer, especially when the egg salad comes loaded with fresh, delicate herbs.
+I am an egg salad true believer, especially when the egg salad comes loaded with fresh herbs.

 There are about as many egg salad recipes as their are methods for hard-boiling an egg (check out our favorite method).
 But this recipe bests others for its liberal use fresh herbs.
 Far from overpowering the egg’s mild flavor, the combination of tarragon, chives, and dill enhances it.
 You can also substitute chervil or a little flat-leaf parsley.

 The result?
-A fabulous, fork-mashed, easy egg salad that tops toast — as well as everything else in your lunch rotation.
+A fabulous, fork-mashed, easy dish that tops delicate greens, bread, toast — as well as everything else in your lunch rotation.

 What’s in your egg salad recipe?
 Tell us in the comments below.

 - 2 tablespoons good-quality mayonnaise, such as Hellmann's or Best

 - 1 tablespoon fresh chives, minced, plus more for garnish